ddrmv/CV/README.md

 ## Interests

-- Group events and meetups: London TypeScript, London Life Drawing, London Philosophy Collective, Katathon
+- Group events and meetups: Life Drawing, London Philosophy Collective, Katathon
-- Drawing: Mainly in digital form (Krita, Photoshop), but also in graphite and charcoal
+- Drawing: Mainly in digital form (Krita, Photoshop) but also in graphite and charcoal
 - Reading: Love exploring both fiction and non-fiction: fantasy, sci-fi, psychology, history, biography, classics
 - Cycling and martial arts: I cycle for transport and leisure, and I’m interested in sports like Kyokushin and Krav Maga